llambiel/letsecureme/post.md

 ** Summary

-Let's Encrypt can be easilly deployed on top of Nginx.
-Security hardening
+Let's Encrypt can be easilly deployed and maintened on top of Nginx.
+Specific SSL and browser hardening must be deployed in order to ensure a modern and secure web deployement.

 ** Try it yourelf!